vanilla/presentations/react-intro/react-training-es6-intro.md

 ## [fit] Proper __*Classes*__!

-We finaly have "proper" classes in ES6.
+We finally have "proper" classes in ES6.

 The __*constructor*__ is the initialization method for the object.
 When you inherit from another class and you want to call their constructor, you call __*super*__ in your constructor method.